-On June 27, 2022, a verified shareholder derivative complaint was filed against certain of the Company's current and former officers and directors in the U.S. District Court for the District of Delaware (Case No. 1:22- cv-00865).
+On June 27, 2022, a verified shareholder derivative complaint was filed against certain of the Company's current and former officers and directors in the U.S. District Court for the District of Delaware (Case No. 1:22- cv-00865) 22-cv-00865).
 The Company was named as a nominal defendant.
 The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Section 10(b) of the Securities Exchange Act of 1934, or the Exchange Act, and Rule 10b-5 thereunder, breached their fiduciary duties and/or aided and abetted the breach of fiduciary duties, were unjustly enriched, wasted corporate assets, and are liable under Section 11(f) of the Securities Act of 1933, or the Securities Act, in connection with and following the Company's initial public offering.
 The complaint seeks unspecified damages.
 The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
 The lawsuit is currently stayed pending final resolution of the below matter and, at this time, we cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.

 On March 19, 2021, a purported class action complaint was filed against the Company and certain of its current and former officers and directors in the U.S. District Court for the Southern District of Ohio (Case No. 2:21-cv-01197) on behalf of certain Root shareholders.
 The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 thereunder, and of Sections 11 and 15 of the Securities Act in connection with and following the Company's initial public offering.
 The complaint seeks unspecified damages.
 The defendants' motion to dismiss the claims set forth in the complaint was granted and the lawsuit was dismissed with prejudice on March 31, 2023, which dismissal has been appealed.
-The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
-The lawsuit is in the early stages and, at this time, we cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.
+The was affirmed on April 29, 2024, by the United States Court of Appeals for the Sixth Circuit.
+Should plaintiffs further appeal, the Company believes that the claims in this lawsuit are without merit and intends to continue to vigorously defend against them vigorously.
+The lawsuit is in the early stages and, at this time, we allegations.
+We cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.